lilliputten/next-ai-helper-chat/250921-queries.md

 - providers definition in the `src/auth/auth.config.server.ts`,
 - telegram provider in `src/auth/telegram/telegram-provider.ts`

-Add a telegram provider section in the `src/components/forms/SignInForm.tsx` module -- it should contain a link to open the tellegram bot with a name `BOT_USERNAME` (it's provided from a server environment, src/config/envServer.ts`; add a context in the `src/contexts/EnvContext.tsx` to pass some configuration variables to the client, including bot name from `BOT_USERNAME` and connect this context in the `src/app/layout.tsx`).
+Add a telegram provider section in the `src/components/forms/SignInForm.tsx` module -- it should contain a link to open the tellegram bot with a name `BOT_USERNAME` (it's provided from a server environment, src/config/envServer.ts`; add a context in the `src/contexts/EnvContext.tsx`to pass some configuration variables to the client, including bot name from`BOT_USERNAME`and connect this context in the`src/app/layout.tsx`).

 Add an invocation command to the telegram bot link: `https://t.me/{BOT_USERNAME}?start=/authorize`.

 Create an `/authorize` command processor in `src/app/api/bot/authorize.ts` and use it in `src/app/api/bot/route.ts` to process user's aurization requests -- this command should add a verification token in the database and return a link in a form specified above.

+It's possible to pass and parse complex commands like `/authorize-{SOME_ID_OR_WHATEVER}` if it's necessary.

 Check for passed token and return the created user in the `verifyTelegramToken` funciton (in the `src/auth/telegram/telegram-provider.ts`).